stevessr/tuwunel/docs/deploying/generic.md

 ### Other Reverse Proxies

-As we would prefer our users to use Caddy, we will not provide configuration files for other proxys.
+As we would prefer our users to use Caddy, we will not provide configuration files for other proxies.

 You will need to reverse proxy everything under following routes:
 - `/_matrix/` - core Matrix C-S and S-S APIs